Wells Fargo extends credit card push in deal with Dillard's

-(Reuters) - Wells Fargo & Co (WFC.N) said on Tuesday that it agreed to issue and service credit cards for retailer Dillard’s Inc (DDS.N), the latest move by the fourth-largest U.S. bank to boost its card business.
+April 1 (Reuters) - Wells Fargo & Co said on Tuesday that it agreed to issue and service credit cards for retailer Dillard’s Inc, the latest move by the fourth-largest U.S. bank to boost its card business.

 Expanding the size of Wells Fargo’s credit card business has been a priority for top executives, who have focused on getting more of their existing retail customers to open accounts and use their cards more frequently.